How to add or subtract days, months, and years to date in Excel?

 If you have Kutools for Excel installed, you will find its Formula Helper lists most-commonly-used formulas to help you easily calculate in Excel, including adding days, weeks, months, or years to date.
 Please do as follows:

-1. Select the cell you will put calculating result in, and click Kutools > Formula Helper > Add years to date.
+1. Select the cell you will put calculating result in, and click Kutools > Formula Helper > Date & Time > Add years to date.

 Tip: Please select the suitable formula from the Formula Helper drop down list based on your needs.
 For example, select Add weeks to date for adding/subtracting specified weeks to a date.